srekrishnas05/CPE-322/README.md

 ## **Hi there, I'm Sre krishna Subrahamanian, a student at Stevens Institute of Technology.
 I'm studying Computer Engineering.**
+### Learn, Learn, Learn!!!
+Everyday I'm trying to learn something new and want to continue documenting my process! ###
-### I've created this GitHub Repo to showcase some cool projects I've worked on, both in and out of school ###
+### I've created this GitHub Repo to showcase some cool projects I've worked on, both in and out of school. ###

 A few of my interests are
 1. Firmware & Embedded Systems